 Acne lesions are typically found on the face, but they can also appear on the neck, back, and chest.
 These lesions may present as blackheads, whiteheads, or inflamed pustules, and severe cases may result in the formation of nodules and cysts.
 Acne can also lead to hyperpigmentation and scarring.

-In most cases, acne can be diagnosed just by observing the area of concern, however, if its features appear to be atypical, skin swabs can be taken or hormonal blood work can be completed as well.
-Treatment for acne includes topical creams and gels such as retinoids, medicated washes, oral contraceptives if applicable as well as other oral medications including antibiotics and oral retinoids.
+Diagnosis of acne can often be made through observation, but skin swabs or hormonal blood work may be necessary in atypical cases.
+Treatment options for acne include topical creams and gels such as retinoids, medicated washes, and oral contraceptives, as well as antibiotics and oral retinoids in severe cases.